-Report: Jimmy Garoppolo, 49ers Agree on Record 5-Year $137.5 Million Contract
+Report: Jimmy Garoppolo, 49ers Agree on Record 5-Year, $137.5 Million Contract

-Report: Jimmy Garoppolo, 49ers Agree on Record 5-Year $137.5 Million ContractFebruary 8, 2018
+Report: Jimmy Garoppolo, 49ers Agree on Record 5-Year, $137.5 Million ContractFebruary 8, 2018

-The San Francisco 49ers have locked down their projected franchise quarterback.
+The San Francisco 49ers have locked down their franchise quarterback.

 According to Mike Garafolo of NFL Network, Jimmy Garoppolo was set to reach free agency this offseason but has instead agreed to a five-year, $137.5 million deal to stay with the 49ers.
-Garafolo noted it's the "biggest deal in NFL history on a average-per-year basis."
+Garafolo tweeted it's the "biggest deal in NFL history on a average-per-year basis."

 Matt Maiocco of NBC Sports Bay Area reported the deal includes a total of $74 million in guaranteed money.